Pope Francis Calls For Global Meeting Of Bishops Over Church’s Sexual Abuse

-Pope Francis has called for a meeting of bishops around the world in wake of new allegations in the long-running Catholic clerical sexual abuse crisis and cover-up charges facing church leaders, the New York Times reported Wednesday.
+Pope Francis has called for a meeting of bishops around the world in wake of new allegations in the long-running Catholic clerical sexual abuse crisis and cover-up charges facing church leaders, The New York Times reported Wednesday.

-The global bishop conference, scheduled for Feb.
-21-24 in Vatican City is being called unprecedented as the pontiff fights to rein in mounting criticism against the church for the scandal and its handling of it, the newspaper stated.
+The global religious conference, scheduled to run from Feb.
+21 to Feb.
+24 in Vatican City, is being called unprecedented as the pontiff fights to rein in mounting criticism against the church for the scandal — and its handling of the facts revealed — the newspaper stated.

 “The Holy Father Francis, after hearing the Council of Cardinals, has decided to convene a meeting with the presidents of the Episcopal Conferences of the Catholic Church on the theme of the ‘protection of minors,'” a release from Holy See Press Office stated Wednesday, referring to the council meeting which was held earlier this week.

-“… The council reflected extensively together with the Holy Father on the theme of abuse. … As it proceeds in the work of the reform of the Roman Curia, the council has concluded its rereading of the texts already prepared; the pastoral care of the staff who work there has also been a cause of attention,” the statement continued.
+“… The council reflected extensively together with the Holy Father on the theme of abuse… As it proceeds in the work of the reform of the Roman Curia, the council has concluded its rereading of the texts already prepared; the pastoral care of the staff who work there has also been a cause of attention,” the statement continued.

-The Times said Pope Francis will meet Thursday with church leaders that include Cardinal Daniel N. DiNardo, the president of the United States Conference of Catholic Bishops, and Cardinal Sean O’Malley of Boston, Francis’ leading adviser on the issue of sexual abuse.
+The New York Times reports that Pope Francis will meet Thursday with church leaders, including Cardinal Daniel N. DiNardo — the president of the United States Conference of Catholic Bishops — and Cardinal Sean O’Malley of Boston, Francis’ leading adviser on the issue of sexual abuse.

-The U.S. Catholic Church has been rocked by renewed claims of the sexual abuse by priests over the past several months.
-None was more damning than Pennsylvania grand jury report in August that charged church leaders with protecting more than 300 so-called “predator priests” across six dioceses, USA Today wrote.
+The U.S. Catholic Church has been rocked by renewed claims of sexual abuse conducted by priests over the past several months.
+None was more damning than the Pennsylvania grand jury report in August that charged church leaders with protecting more than 300 so-called “predator priests” across six dioceses, USA Today wrote.

 The newspaper said the church’s own records identified more than 1,000 victims connected with the scandal.